 NFL Draft: Top 50 Names To Watch For At 2022 Senior Bowl

-The Atlanta Falcons should be paying attention to these 50 names entering a week in Mobile
+The Washington Football Team should be paying attention to these 50 names entering a week in Mobile

 Not truly an edge player but also not a defensive tackle, Hall is another ideal defensive end that plays from the three-point stance.
 A potential riser up draft boards, he improved immensely against the run during his final season at Houston, recording 13 tackles for losses.